aidandenlinger/SnapchatMemoriesCaptionAdder/README.md

 so make sure you have enough space!)
 Alternatively, use the `--output` flag to provide a different location to dump the photos.

+Note: The timezone applied to the photos is set by your computer's local timezone!
+I'm open to any PRs to improve this (see below), but for a quick hack you can set the default timezone in SnapchatMemoriesMetadataAdder/adder.py in the `add_metadata` signature.

 ## Contributing

 This achieved what I needed it to do, so I don't anticipate adding many more